 Puppetry is one of the most intensively multidisciplinary arts in the world.
 We’ve all made a sock puppet in elementary school, but puppetry, as a fine art and entertainment medium, incorporates everything – art and design, material science and engineering, acting and movement, and even robotics and computing.
 Those who want to work as professional puppeteers, or to incorporate puppetry into their art or work, need a wide range of knowledge and ability.
 A little DIY, can-do initiative makes a big difference too.
 Puppeteers are thinkers, imagineers, and problem-solvers.

 The University of Connecticut’s MA/MFA in Puppetry is one of the world’s best.
 UConn’s Puppet Arts program understands how complex and varied the world of puppetry is, attracting students from fields as different as literature and music to political science.
 Students get a thorough grounding not only in the history, theory, and contexts of puppetry, but the hands-on know-how to design, build, and operate all manner of puppets.
-For future puppeteers, UConn is the place for a career that can go anywhere.
+For future puppeteers looking for unique college programs, UConn is the place for a career that can go anywhere.

 Medicinal Plant Chemistry (BS Chemistry) - Northern Michigan University

 Natural medicine has experienced an incredible resurgence in the 21st century, as people trade in conventional medicine for herbal remedies and other natural medicines.
 What’s more, as cannabis and cannabis-derived products become more widely legal, there’s a boom coming for any career related to medicinal plants.
 The cultivation and processing of medicinal plants, whether it’s for herbal medicine, cannabis, natural beauty products, or other plant products, is a big business that only promises to get bigger.
 A degree in medicinal plant chemistry is a smart investment in the future of medicine.